 2) the Registration ID allocated by the MSGin5G Gateway UE.

-If the registration is not accepted by the MSGin5G Gateway UE, the MSGin5G Client of the MSGin5G Gateway UE constructs the registration response and send it to the constrained device.
+If the registration is not accepted by the MSGin5G Gateway UE, the MSGin5G Client on the MSGin5G Gateway UE constructs the registration response and sends it to the application client on the Constrained UE.
 The registration response shall include:

 a) the Registration Result indicating the registration is not accepted by the MSGin5G Gateway UE; and